vrtmrz/obsidian-livesync/docs/settings.md

 #### Batch database update

 Setting key: batchSave
-Reduces the frequency with which on-disk changes are pushed to the database.
+Reduces the frequency at which on-disk changes are pushed to the database.

 #### Minimum delay for batch database updating